 Best Pot Size for Jade Plant

-It’ll grow fast if you’ll keep it in a slightly root-bound state, which you can do by avoiding planting it in a very large container.
+Again, it’ll grow fast if you’ll keep it in a slightly root-bound state, which you can do by avoiding planting it in a very large container.

 Requirements for Growing Jade Plant Indoors